 The 1971 Field Day was held atop the Chicopee Ski Hill in Kitchener.
 This location provided the ultimate in VHF locations however HF reports were not exceptional.

 RFI from something at the site created a challenge for most operators.
 Another challenge was building an 80 metre dipole from scratch without a tape measure.
 NO PROBLEM!
 Tony VE3DWI indicated he was exactly six feet tall so using Tony as a reference we built our dipole.

 The "Northern Gang", Lloyd Ferns VE3BZF and Doug Campbell VE3CHQ, set up shop on 20 SSB from the rear seat of Doug's 69??
 Ford sedan using Lloyds Collins S line.

 Remember when Field Day featured more CW than phone stations?
-Well, two of more avid CW operators of the day were Ron Hand, VE3SP and Al Sherry, VE3ENK.
+Well, two of more avid CW operators of the day were Ron Hand, [call removed (February 2019) at request of the current holder ] and Al Sherry, VE3ENK.

 Here we see Ron on the keyer and Al logging.
 You may note the more typical ham gear of the day in 1971.
 The Transmitter looks like a Heathkit DX60 (single 6146) with an External Heathkit VFO.
 The receiver appears to be a Drake 2C.
 I believe the box atop the receiver is an active CW audio notch filter?

 On the DX60 you will note a SWR-1.
 This was one of Heaths first kits.
 Beside the SWR bridge is the mandatory flash light used at night to refill the generator every few hours.
 To the right was ENK's home brew keyer.
 Yes folks, 25 years ago Hams really did build stuff.

 Two of the more active hams of the time were Albert Wilson, VE3BJZ(right) and Ivan Bradley, VE3CBT (left).
 Both are now silent keys.